-Current Daily Simulated Soil Moisture Conditions Based on soil moisture estimated for 28 February 2025 These maps are based on Grid-to-Grid (G2G) hydrological model simulated soil moisture, expressed as an anomaly from the historical monthly mean.
+Current Daily Simulated Soil Moisture Conditions

+Based on soil moisture estimated for 30 June 2025

+These maps are based on Grid-to-Grid (G2G) hydrological model simulated soil moisture, expressed as an anomaly from the historical monthly mean.
 To highlight areas that are particularly wet or dry, the soil moisture anomaly is presented relative to historical extremes.
 These maps are not a forecast; rather an indication of current conditions.
 Soil moisture will often look similar to total storage (shown on the previous slide), since total storage comprises both soil moisture and storage in the saturated zone.
-SUMMARY: Soil moisture levels are still higher (wetter) than normal in Southern England and Wales and the Midlands but are mostly typical for the time of year in northern England and Scotland.